pnp/sp-dev-fx-extensions/samples/react-application-tenant-global-navbar/README.md

 This sample illustrates the following concepts on top of the SharePoint Framework:

-* using Office UI Fabric React to build SharePoint Framework application customizers that seamlessly integrate with SharePoint
+* using Fluent UI React to build SharePoint Framework application customizers that seamlessly integrate with SharePoint
 * using React to build SharePoint Framework application customizers
 * logging information to console using a custom SharePoint Framework log handler
 * consuming the SharePoint Online taxonomy service using REST requests against the _client.svc/ProcessQuery_ service of CSOM